Notre Dame: Macron takes first look inside rebuilt cathedral – DW – 11/29/2024

 "This is overwhelming", Macron said as he took an extensive tour along with his wife Brigitte and some officials.

-The French president shook hands with many of the craftsmen who had helped reconstructed the structure.
+The French president shook hands with many of the craftsmen who had helped reconstruct the structure.

+The "building site of the century" was a "challenge that many considered insane," Macron said ahead of his visit on Friday.

 "It was an exceptional renovation project," said stone-carver Samir Abbas, who waited alongside 1,300 other workers for Macron's arrival.